Spacetime Spins: Statistical mechanics for error correction with stabilizer circuits: Conclusion

-For these and further problems, one can leverage the systematic and modular nature of spin diagrams which makes them amenable to automation: given a circuit description, one could algorithmically generate the corresponding Hamiltonian and estimate thresholds via Monte Carlo methods.
+For these and further problems, one can leverage the systematic and modular nature of spin diagrams, which makes them amenable to automation: given a circuit description, one could algorithmically generate the corresponding Hamiltonian and estimate thresholds via Monte Carlo methods.
 This would complement existing approaches for comparisons of circuit compilations, gate orderings, or scheduling strategies for a given code.
-It may be fruitful to also consider other circuits, such as different compilations of the surface code syndrome-extraction circuit, surface code transversal logic gates or lattice surgery, magic state factories, or code-switching architectures.
-There has been recent progress in developing syndrome-extraction circuits that tolerate qubit dropouts \cite{debroyLUCI2024, wolanskiAutomated2025, strikisQuantum2023, ankerOptimized2025}; it would be interesting to see how these modified circuits affect the spin models---if lost qubits manifest as defects, and if so, what are their properties and effect on the phases of the SM models?
-Through our framework, these dynamical perspective can now all be readily understood through the perspective of statistical mechanics.
+Spin diagrams fundamentally encode gauge-equivalent error configurations, and by considering dominant contributions to the partition function, it may also be possible to form analytic bounds on the entropic contributions to logical failure rates of circuits \cite{beverlandRole2019, beverlandFault2024}.

 Our framework also opens conceptual directions for exploration.
 One of these concerns mixed-state phases of matter~\cite{lyonsUnderstanding2024, baoMixedstate2023, liReplica2024, fanDiagnostics2024, sohalNoisy2025, sangMixedState2024, rakovszkyDefining2024, luoTopological2025, chenSeparability2024, lessaStrongtoWeak2025, leeMixedState2025}, providing an alternative viewpoint on noise-resilient phases.
-This approach can also relate the decodability of a quantum code to classical SM systems, but instead of spins enumerating equivalent error strings consistent with a syndrome, they encode the syndrome itself when a codestate is subjected to an error channel.
+This approach can also relate the decodability of a quantum code to classical SM systems, but instead of spins enumerating equivalent errors consistent with a syndrome, they encode the syndrome itself when a codestate is subjected to a noise channel.
 These mixed-state models are Kramers-Wannier duals to the SM models discussed in this paper, and the mapping from spacetime codes discussed here would follow analogously.
 The resulting models will describe a static mixed state in $(d+1)$ spatial dimensions---a counterpart of the time-evolving error-corrupted physical system in $d$ spatial dimensions.
 (See also Ref.~\cite{negariSpacetime2024} for a mixed-state approach to fault tolerance via static $(d+1)$D states.)
 It would be interesting to study how the corresponding information-theoretic quantities can capture features accounted for by our SM models.

 From a broader perspective, our work contributes to the growing understanding that QEC is intimately connected to noise-resilient phases of matter.
 Static codes exhibit phase transitions between correctable and uncorrectable regimes; we have shown that this picture extends naturally to the full dynamical setting of circuits in spacetime.
 By investigating the spin models, we may reveal connections and dualities between initially-unrelated circuits and codes.
 As QEC moves from theoretical constructs to experimental implementations, tools that bridge circuit-level dynamics and statistical mechanics will prove increasingly valuable for understanding and optimizing fault-tolerant quantum computation.